-That comes especially handy if you are undertaking such a development for the first time.
-Aside from just giving you confidence concerning the project, it can signal to other stakeholders that you may have a viable plan.
+This especially comes in handy if you are undertaking such a development for the first time.
+In addition to giving you confidence concerning the project, it can signal to other stakeholders that you may have a viable plan.

 3. Supply Chain Management

 If you run a business with prior projects on course, you should still carry out a feasibility study.
 Although that real estate project you are passionate about might be viable on paper, it still requires support from your supply chain.
 A feasibility study helps you determine if your overall business can take the strain of executing the new project successfully.

 If this team is operating at capacity handling other projects across your business, a feasibility study will highlight this gap.
 As a result, you will need to decide on whether to bring in other contractors, hire new permanent team members, or put the proposed project on hold.

 For real estate projects, the finance question is a ‘go/no go’ factor when commissioning projects.
 One question you must settle before launching a project is how much financing you need for it.